Lab 5: Register File

 FDCE my_ff (.Q(ff_output), .C(CLK), .CE(1'b1), .CLR(1'b0), .D(ff_input));

-The example shown above assigns a constant zero to the CLR input and a constant one to the clock enable (CE) since we will not use those functions.
-As a result, what you are getting is basically a D flip-flop with input D, output Q and a clock C. NOTE: as the documentation describes, this is a rising edge triggered flip-flop.
+The example shown above assigns a constant zero to the CLR input and a constant one to the clock enable (CE), essentially disabling those functions.
+As a result, the code above is basically a D flip-flop with input D, output Q and a clock C. NOTE: as the documentation describes, this is a rising edge triggered flip-flop.

 Exercises